 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-).
+Balakrishnan Solaimuthu: It is 's more important to be careful while performing the injection procedures (3.1, 4.2).
+Improper injection may lead to deviation in the tumor growth rate or absence of tumor.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Arata Hayashi:
+Arata Hayashi: We can examine the lung metastasis in vivo and ex vivo by detecting GFP expression.
+In addition, we can also study the histopathology of lungs by IHC-based experiments staining.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+Anees Khatib: This technique can be useful to explore new question, like the effect of drug-efficacy studies.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.